 But she fell in love with bourbon and the industry and stayed on after she graduated, rising to become a master taster at Brown-Forman, the company behind Woodford Reserve, Old Forester, Jack Daniel's and many other spirits and wines.

-Marianne Barnes is master distiller at Castle & Key, a distillery opening to the public this summer.
+Marianne Eaves is master distiller at Castle & Key, a distillery opening to the public later this year.

-In 2015, she made a big splash in bourbon circles when she left Brown-Forman to take on the role of master distiller at Castle & Key, a new distillery that's slated to open to the public this summer in the historic Old Taylor Distillery facility near Frankfort, Kentucky.
+In 2015, she made a big splash in bourbon circles when she left Brown-Forman to take on the role of master distiller at Castle & Key, a new distillery that's slated to open to the public later this year in the historic Old Taylor Distillery facility near Frankfort, Kentucky.

-The move made Barnes the first female master distiller in Kentucky since Prohibition.
+The move made Eaves the first female master distiller in Kentucky since Prohibition.

-"I'm not the only one anymore, but I hope that I was able to open some doors and get people thinking that it was old-fashioned and about time," Barnes says.
+"I'm not the only one anymore, but I hope that I was able to open some doors and get people thinking that it was old-fashioned and about time," Eaves says.

 The Silver Dollar